Stainless Steel 304

 Nickel | 0.75% or Less | Phosphorus | 0.04% or Less |

-Stainless steel grade 416 is the first stainless steel grade that can be free machined.
-It is manufactured using the same process as that which is used for grade 410 and is a variation of grade 410 with a higher sulfur content to increase its machinability.
+The manufacture of stainless steel grade 416 follows the same process as that which is used for grade 410 and is a variation of grade 410 with a higher sulfur content to increase its machinability.
 Once grade 416 is formed into sheets, bars, rods, and pipes, it is hardened and polished to increase its resistance to corrosion.
 To increase its resistance to oxidation, it is heat treated at 760°C (1400°F).

 Composition of Stainless Steel Grade 416 | ||||